KhronosGroup/Vulkan-Hpp/README.md

 ### Compile time issues
 As vulkan.hpp is pretty big, some compilers might need some time to digest all that stuff.
 In order to potentially reduce the time needed to compile that header, a couple of defines will be introduced, that allow you to hide certain features.
 Whenever you don't need that corresponding feature, defining that value might improve your compile time.
-Currently, there are just two such defines:
+Currently, there are just a couple of such defines:
 - ```VULKAN_HPP_NO_SPACESHIP_OPERATOR```, which removes the spaceship operator on structures (available with C++20)
 - ```VULKAN_HPP_NO_TO_STRING```, which removes the various vk::to_string functions on enums and bitmasks.
 - ```VULKAN_HPP_USE_REFLECT```, this one needs to be defined to use the reflection function on structures.
 It's very slow to compile, though!